aptos-foundation/AIPs/aips/aip-46.md

 The impetus for this change is to provide a **more extensive suite of cryptographic tools** for Move developers.
 Specifically:

-- **ElGamal** is an additively-homomorphic, rerandomizable encryption scheme for “small” field elements (e.g. 40-bit wide).
+- **ElGamal** is an additively-homomorphic, rerandomizable encryption scheme for “small” field elements (e.g. 40-bit wide - larger elements can be used but will not be easily decryptable).
 - **Pedersen commitments** are information-theoretic hiding, computationally-binding, homomorphic commitments to field elements.
 - **Bulletproofs** is a **zero-knowledge range proofs (ZKRP)**: i.e., a zero-knowledge proof that a secret value $v$ in a Pedersen commitment $g^v h^r$ is in specific range $v\in [0, 2^n]$.